-It’s very important for ecommerce businesses to be presented in the best way possible today – according to statistics, 75% of users weigh companies solely based on their website design.
+It’s very important for eCommerce businesses to be presented in the best way possible today – according to statistics, 75% of users weigh companies solely based on their website design.
 Users, in their turn, have finally learned to distinguish a good website from a bad one.

 However, a lot of the design fuss seems to pass B2B websites by (both product developers and the service providers).
-Manufactures put their pride into their portfolio and not as much into a page that showcases it.
+Manufacturers put their pride into their portfolio and not as much into a page that showcases it.
 That’s where marketing and branding tools come in handy – valuable content, technologically powerful pages and, of course, a catchy design.

 Web design can be a lead generation tool in itself – in fact, it’s easy to prove.
 A study described in The Real Business of Web Design tells us that 94% of negative website feedback was connected to design.